krasimir/hopa/README.md

 * 0 configuration 🚀
 * Transpiles JavaScript and TypeScript ⚙️
-* Little single-folder file browser 📁
+* Single-folder file browser 📁

 ## What and Why